 Police Major General Kriangdej Juntrawong serves as AIP Foundation’s Special Advisor for Thailand He graduated from the Police Cadet Academy in 1981.
 He received a Masters Degree in Administration of Justice from the University of Pittsburgh, Pennsylvania, U.S.A. in 1984.
 He has worked at several agencies of the Royal Thai Police, including Muang Samutsongkram Police Station, the Police Cadet Academy, and the Criminal Records Division, and Narcotics Suppression Bureau.
 He started working on traffic management and road safety in 2001 when he was involved in the development of a road safety master plan and helmet action plan for Thailand.
 He attended the ASEAN road safety seminars organized by GRSP and the first global ministerial conference on road safety in Moscow organized by the World Health Organization as a delegate of the Royal Thai Police.
 He was also a member of the working group set up by the Department of Disaster Prevention and Mitigation to revise traffic laws in the country.

-Ha Phan joined AIP Foundation in June 2005 as an Administrative Assistant and currently serves as the IT & Office Coordinator.
-She has three years of experience as a travel agent and a receptionist at a hotel.
-Ha studied Hotel and Tourism Management at Phuong Dong University in Hanoi from 1997 – 2001.
-While at university, she participated in a six-month English course in New Zealand where she greatly improved her English skills.
-She has also completed a short-term course of General Accountant at National Economy University.
+Ha Phan joined AIP Foundation in June 2005 as an Administrative Assistant and currently serves as the Operations & System Support Officer.
+In 2021, Ha graduated from Phuong Dong University in Hanoi with a major in Hotel and Tourism Management.
+Then Ha participated in a six-month English course in Gisborne, New Zealand, where she significantly improved her English skills.

 Quyen graduated with a Bachelor’s Degree in Urban Studies from the University of Social Sciences and Humanities in Ho Chi Minh City.
 She has taken part in a number of community projects, gaining experiences in social projects and serving the community.
 Her interests include urban infrastructure research.
-Joining AIP Foundation is a great opportunity for Quyen to contribute to the mission of saving lives from road crashes by building a safe infrastructure system.
+Quyen initially joined AIP Foundation in June 2019 serving as Program Assistant and has since transitioned into Monitoring & Evaluations Assistant in May 2021.
+Quyen is looking forward to contribute to the mission of saving lives from road crashes by supporting countries M&E activities.

 Trang Truong started working for AIP Foundation as a Program Coordinator in 2010 and was promoted to Program Manager in January 2013.
+With unremitting efforts and dedication to the organization, at the end of 2022.
 She currently manages AIP Foundation’s helmet safety programs across Vietnam, which includes targeted education, communications for change, and helmet accessibility.
 Prior to working at AIP Foundation, Trang gained experience with several INGOs including the Danish Red Cross, Care International in Vietnam, World Vision, and Save the Children.
 Trang has enormous passion and interest in community development which gained her a certificate of appreciation from AIP Foundation’s CEO for providing technical support to AIP Foundation’s Thailand team in 2014.
 She is well-versed in all stages of program management and focuses on delivering quality projects, using her professional knowledge and skills to help improve Vietnam’s road safety.
 Trang received her Executive Masters in Development Policies and Practices in Geneva in 2016.
 She holds a Bachelors of Public Health from Ho Chi Minh Medicine and Pharmacy University (2003).

 Na Huong is AIP Foundation’s Deputy Executive Director.
 She began working with the AIP Foundation as the Government Relations Advisor in 2008.
 She is also the Deputy General Director for Protec Tropical Helmets, AIP Foundation’s non-profit helmet factory.
 As Deputy Executive Director, she continues her government relations work and is involved in finance and operations management activities.
 Na Huong graduated from the Foreign Trade University with a Bachelors degree in Business and earned her Masters degree at the Asia Institute of Technology in Business Management.